Finding the best sheet music app on android for you

 As accompaniment, the piece itself can be played with the integrated player.
 In the free version, the piano is always used here.
 In the subscription version, the player can also play other instruments to accompany the piece.

-Of course, there is also a metronome and – very practical – a configurable counter.
+Of course, there is also a metronome and – very practical – a configurable precount.

 In side scroll mode, an on-screen keyboard can also be displayed that highlights the keys you need to press.